ansible-collections/ibm_zos_ims/docs/source/modules/ims_acb_gen.rst

 steplib
   Points to the IMS SDFSRESL data set, which contains the IMS nucleus and required IMS modules.
-If STEPLIB is unauthorized by having unauthorized libraries that are concatenated to SDFSRESL, you must specify the *reslib* parameter.
+If STEPLIB is unauthorized by having unauthorized libraries that are concatenated to SDFSRESL, you must specify the \ :emphasis:`reslib`\  parameter.

-  The steplib parameter can also be specified in the target inventory's environment_vars.
+  The steplib parameter can also be specified in the target inventory's environment\_vars.

-  The steplib input parameter to the module will take precedence over the value specified in the environment_vars.
+  The steplib input parameter to the module will take precedence over the value specified in the environment\_vars.

   | **required**: False
   | **type**: list